 by Adina Brenner ’20

 Singing.
 Dancing.
 Crying.
 These are just three of the many reactions you will experience when watching Elton John’s life story on the big screen.
 From outrageous and exciting concert reenactments to heart-wrenching scenes of overdoses, “Rocketman” embodies a true rockstar’s lifestyle of sex, drugs, and rock and roll.
-With the assistance from the Rocketman himself director Dexter Fletcher brings to life John’s uncensored human story in an extremely interactive experience.
+With the assistance from the Rocketman himself, director Dexter Fletcher brings to life John’s uncensored human story in an extremely interactive experience.

 Beginning with young Elton breaking into a musical number, I would be lying if I said I wasn’t fearful of a cheesy, boring movie.
-About 10 minutes in however, I realized my assumptions could not have been farther from the truth.
+About 10 minutes in however, I realized my assumptions could not have been further from the truth.
 Not only was I instantly sucked in by the sequences of flashbacks and flashforwards into the various stages of John’s life, but the occasional spontaneous musical numbers brought the perfect amount of lightheartedness after any intense and dramatic scene.

 To pinpoint some key moments of success, I have to first give massive applause to actor Taron Egerton for the nearly flawless depiction of Elton John from his teenage years in the 60s all the way to his middle age years in the 80s.
 He managed to have every single mannerism of John’s spot on as well as staying true to each aspect of John’s vision.
 In addition to his brilliant portrayal of the pop rock legend, Egerton sings all of John’s songs with a voice that is truly indescribable.
 Although not that similar to John’s, Egerton’s raw and raspy vocals contribute greatly to his ability to pull the audience in and feel a real connection to John.